technology-toolbox/Notebook/Infrastructure/Migrate TFS to Azure DevOps.md

 ### Subscriptions

-**Task:** Ensure that each of the Visual Studio (formerly MSDN) subscriptions are assigned, activated, and mapped to each subscriberâ€™s Azure Active Directory organization.
+**Task:** Ensure that each of the Visual Studio (formerly MSDN) subscriptions are assigned, activated, and mapped to each subscriber’s Azure Active Directory organization.

 #### Assign subscription